ihmeuw/vivarium_research/docs/source/models/cause.rst

    :local:

-What is a "cause"?
+What is a "cause" and what is a cause model?
 ------------------

-Short answer: disease
+When we say "cause" in simulation modeling with `vivarium`, we often mean a disease.

-More nuance: “cause of death” as might be included as the bottom line of the top half of a death certificate.
-And also analogous causes of nonfatal health loss, too.
+There is a reson for this potentially confusing terminology: a “cause of death”, as might be included as the bottom line of the top half of a death certificate, is often a disease but sometimes an injury.
+And we extend this to also refer to causes of nonfatal health loss, too.

 .. image:: death_certificate.png

+A cause model is a simplification of a cause of death or disease for the purposes of simulation modeling.
+It is always an idealization of the messy complexity of reality, and is designed to be acceptable to outside experts on the cause, as well as be parsimonious with the data available from the GBD that might inform the model.

 Learning objectives